pocomane/retro-console-games/README.md

 Mega Man X2                                          ; good      ; SNES
 Mega Man X3                                          ; good      ; SNES
-Mega Men X                                           ; excellent ; SNES Mortal Kombat                                        ; good      ; SNES master-system genesis ; SNES version is less violent Mortal Kombat 3                                      ; good      ; SNES master-system genesis ; SNES version is less violent Mortal Kombat II                                     ; good      ; SNES master-system genesis ; SNES version is less violent Ogre Battle - The March of the Black Queen           ; ?         ; SNES Out of This World                                    ;           ; SNES Pang                                                 ;           ; SNES
+Mega Men X                                           ; excellent ; SNES Mortal Kombat                                        ; good      ; SNES genesis ; SNES version is less violent.
+The master-system version is a severe downgrage.
+Mortal Kombat 3                                      ; good      ; SNES genesis ; SNES version is less violent.
+The master-system version is a severe downgrage.
+Mortal Kombat II                                     ; good      ; SNES genesis ; SNES version is less violent.
+The master-system version is a severe downgrage.
+Ogre Battle - The March of the Black Queen           ; ?         ; SNES
+Out of This World                                    ;           ; SNES Pang                                                 ;           ; SNES